Origins of Cultured Pearls

 The freshwater pearl is usually slightly less round, smaller in size, and possesses less luster than other varieties of saltwater pearls.
 These pearls are usually cultivated in China and provide a value-priced option.

 Instead of growing inside an oyster or mollusk like other pearls, the mabé pearl grows against the shell of the oyster, creating a dome-shaped pearl.
 This pearl is harvested, then assembled.
 The nucleus is removed and replaced by resin, while mother-of-pearl is used to cover the flat back.
 Mabés traditionally have high luster and lower prices than round pearls.

 Cultured pearl experts consider luster to be the cardinal factor when assessing the quality.
-For them, luster is a single important quality indicator that differentiates between exceptional or spectacular and inferior or ordinary cultured pearls.
+For them, luster is an important quality indicator differentiating between exceptional or spectacular and inferior or ordinary cultured pearls.

 D&D Jewelry in Walnut Creek, CA, only supplies pearls with excellent luster.
 The luster of pearls that we provide is natural and untreated, which is significant because, with proper care, their beauty will not fade with time.